 - Exclusion.
-Provides that this chapter does not apply to taxation. - 4 Responsibilities of attorney general.
-Authorizes the Attorney General to investigate violations and to bring civil actions to enjoin violations and to recover damages and penalties.
-Provides that the Attorney General need not prove actual damages. - Private remedies.
+Provides that this chapter does not apply to taxation. - Responsibilities of attorney general.
+Authorizes the Attorney General to investigate violations and to bring civil actions to enjoin violations and to recover damages and penalties. - Private remedies.
 Authorizes any person to maintain an action on behalf of the person and a public entity if state or political subdivision money, property, or services are involved.
 Provides that if an action is brought under this section, no other person (including the state) may bring another action under this section based on the same facts while the existing action is pending.

-Specifies conditions under which actions cannot be brought under this section, including actions based on: evidence already known to the state; allegations or transactions that are already the subject of a state proceeding; disclosures made in criminal, civil, or administrative hearings or legislative investigations; public auditor or governing body investigations; or disclosures from the news media.
+Specifies conditions under which actions cannot be brought under this section, including actions against a public body or actions based on: evidence already known to the state; allegations or transactions that are already the subject of a state proceeding; disclosures made in criminal, civil, or administrative hearings or legislative investigations; public auditor or governing body investigations; or disclosures from the news media.